 1) Allianz, the Fireman’s Fund, insurance company that insured the veterinarian who performed the declaws, to ask them if they would consider not covering declawing in the insurance coverage for veterinarians so that the vets would have to personally be responsible for the complications that they cause.
 No response.
 (The headquarter of Allianz is in Germany.
 Declawing is banned in that country)

 2) The 30 yr AVMA member vet, Dr Glen Weber who I was told is semi-retired and was on a long vacation in Europe.
 No response.

-3) The vet and owner of the AAHA practice.
-He said he doesn’t do declawing himself and had this vet coming in to do them.
-He said that the vet will no longer be working there and that he will not be doing declaws at his hospital anymore.
+3) Dr Goraya, the vet and owner of the AAHA practice.
+He said he doesn’t do declawing himself and had Dr Weber do the declaws.
+He said that Dr Weber will no longer be working there and that they will not do declaws at his hospital anymore.